apostrophecms/prettiest/README.md

 * You don't want to use this in a web application.
 Duh.
 It's a simple, synchronous bit of magic for use in utilities with short execution times.

-* You don't want to use this in a super-long-running script.
+* You don't want to use this in a super-long-running script, because it only saves your data to disk at the very end.
 It's meant for utilities that do a relatively simple job and then exit.

 ## Questions